microservices-demo/microservices-demo/docs/deployment/docker-compose-weave.md

 ### Load test

-There's a load test provided as a service in this compose file.
+There's a load test provided to simulate user traffic to the application.

-It will run when the compose is started up, after a delay of 60s.
+    docker run weaveworksdemos/load-test -h http://localhost/ -r 100 -c 2

+This will send some traffic to the application, which will form the connection graph that you view in Scope or Weave Cloud.